 The attendance indicator shows us how your child's attendance is impacting their learning.
-Our minimum expectation for every pupil is 93% to 95% attendance.
+Our minimum expectation for every pupil is 95% Year to date attendance.
 Both nationally, regionally and our own results continually demonstrate the importance of good attendance to your child's capacity to learn and succeed at school.
-A 10% absence at this stage if continued would mean by the end of Key Stage 4 your child will have lost two and half years of schooling, that's just under 100 weeks of lost learning in class.
+A 10% absence from every year would mean by the end of Key Stage 4 your child will have lost two and half years of schooling, that's just under 100 weeks of lost learning in class.
+Our authorised and unauthorised absences are also expressed as percentages year to date.